praneethiyyapu/SentimentEngine-UMKC-Fall16Hackathon/README.md

 Retrieved the results visualiszed some interesting data using Google Charts

 For each Hash tag, we have displayed 3 charts:

-Emotion analysis
-Sentiment analysis
-Top Keywords and Relevance
+Emotion analysis, Sentiment analysis, Top Keywords and Relevance

 Tools/Technologies used: Python, Tweepy API, JavaScript, AJAX, jQuery,  Bootstrap, CSS3, HTML5, Tweepy API, Google Charts API, Alchemy API